Getting started tutorial

 • Tags: Additional information about the spectrum (optional field).
 More information is available in this article.

-After filling in the missing information, the "Project summary" doesn't report problems anymore
+After filling in the missing information, the "Project Storage" doesn't report problems anymore

 (click image to open in full scale)